Brandeis Alumni, Family and Friends

-Gelpi has been nominated by the Biden administration to the second-highest level of court, following only the Supreme Court.
+Gelpi has been confirmed by the US Senate to the second-highest level of court, following only the Supreme Court.

 Leonard Lauder shared reflections on his career and beyond during a recent event hosted by President Ron Liebowitz and wife Jessica.

 Ancell Professor of Physics Emeritus Stanley Deser received one of the highest honors in the sciences.